Sermegshimin/RED-Moon/README.md

 - Naturally occuring event
 - New mutants to make you tremble in fear during blood moon
 - MCM support
-- Dynamic news about the event (in process)
+- Dynamic news about the event
 - A new boss (possible)